AnAppAMonth/chai-adhoc/README.md

 Why don't people do this?
 Because it's easier to create a function than defining a custom assertion.
 Not any more!

+For plugin authors, the various helpers this plugin provides make plugin creation simpler and less error-prone, too.
+For example, *Chai* doesn't support overwriting chainable methods, but yet doesn't prevent you from doing it.
+The problem is, after overwriting a chainable method, *Chai* as a whole doesn't work correctly (ie, it doesn't throw exceptions when it should).
+This plugin checks whether you are trying to overwrite a chainable method and doesn't allow you do it.

 Install